31 December 2008

 You have to wonder how Santa was forced to decide who got a lump of coal this year and who got a bail-out.
 Despite the endless hysteria about the economy on television news, quite a few folks on Wall Street and in Detroit are singing a happy tune.
 They made careless, greedy business decisions that caused or nearly caused their companies to go bankrupt, all the while leading lives of fairytale riches.
 The government of George W. Bush, leader of the free world, has seen to it that many of these people were rescued by the taxpayers.
 So perhaps the better questions is who the real Saint Nicholas is this year--the big guy with the beard or the imbecile ducking the flying shoes?

-The Congress and Senate of the United States gave into a panic ignited by the the White House in November and began to give away about a zillion dollars in order to avoid a repeat of the bread lines that became iconic during The Great Depression that began in 1929.
+The Congress and Senate of the United States gave into a panic ignited by the White House in November and began to give away about a zillion dollars in order to avoid a repeat of the bread lines that became iconic during The Great Depression of 1929.
 The money was gone faster than Santa can slide down a chimney, which left some in Washington dazed about what had just happened--something of a post-binge hangover.

 Do not forget that all of these public servants have to run for office to keep their seats sooner or later.
 If you are in the US and you like to vote, it is probably worth considering what kind of bail-out package you got from your elected representatives.